LGN520/farreach-public/docs/netreach-voting-v2.md

 		* Stage 0: cache_lookup_tbl (get iscached), being_evicted (for inconsistency of evicted data), load_backup_tbl
 			- NOTE: we do not need valid bit, switch OS maitains a global KVS to record hashidx-cachedkey mapping, which can be used to identify either cache population or eviction, and get previously cached key
-		* Stage 1: vote, latest (for inconsistency of populated/deleted data), seq (for version-aware/conservative query), case 1, case 3
+		* Stage 1: vote, latest (for inconsistency of populated/deleted data), seq (for version-aware/conservative query), case 1, case3
 			- NOTE: seq is created by switch (big-endian), so we need to deserialize seq into little-endian in server for GET/PUTREQ_BE
 			- NOTE: case 1 represent both case 1 (value update of cached key) and case 2 (cache population)
 		* Stage 2: lock, vallen